 An impressive 2.8 million Canadian citizens live outside of Canada itself; that's equivalent to 9% of the overall Canadian population.
 For comparison, only 1.7% of US citizens live abroad but more than 20% of New Zealanders live abroad.

 Around 1 million Canadians live in the United States.
 The next most popular destination is Hong Kong, where approximately 300,000 Canadians are based.
-Around 4 in 10 Canadians living abroad were born in Canada, but a larger proportion (6 in 10) are naturalised Canadian citizens who have moved back abroad -- most, but not all, to their country of origin.
+Around 4 in 10 Canadians living abroad were born in Canada, but a larger proportion (6 in 10) are naturalized Canadian citizens who have moved back abroad -- most but not all, to their country of origin.